Preševo Valley

-Terminology
+Etymology

 In Albanian the area is referred to as Lugina e Preshevës and in Serbian as Preševska dolina.
 Albanians also sometimes call the region eastern Kosovo as parts of the territory were considered part of geographical region of Kosovo until the end of World War II.
 Preševo itself was a kaza of the Kosovo Vilayet until 1912.
-Medvedja was part of the sanjak of Niš until 1878.
+Medveđa was part of the sanjak of Niš until 1878.
 The change in the administrative border between In a series of administrative reforms after the war, it became part of Pčinja District.
 Because of Albanian demands for territorial autonomy, the use of "Preševo Valley" is somewhat politically loaded.
-In Serbian official statements, the area is usually referred to as the "territory of municipalities of Preševo, Bujanovac and Medveđa".
+In Serbian official statements, the area is usually referred to as the "territory of municipalities of Preševo, Bujanovac, and Medveđa".

 Geography

 Geographically, the Preševo Valley is coterminous with the river basin of Preševska Moravica from its source near the town of Preševo to the confluence with South Morava at Bujanovac.
 It is part of the Morava/Vardar North–south route across the Balkans, which follows the flows of Great Morava and South Morava through Serbia.
 This route carries the pan-European corridor X and E75.
-The importance of this route to Serbia has increased since 1999, when the main alternative route, through Pristina, became unusable due to the Kosovo War and subsequent loss of Serbian control over Kosovo.